hellzerg/optimizer/CONFS.md

 - Restart in SAFE MODE
 - Execute: optimizer.exe /disabledefender

+-OR-

+- Execute: optimizer.exe /restart=disabledefender and let Optimizer do the rest automatically

 ## How to restart in SAFE MODE / NORMAL easily ##

 - optimizer.exe /restart=safemode